Now, we've discussed on this program at length all of the power grabs of the Democrats, the radical new Green Deal socialists in Washington.

 They only care about one riot.

-Most states have already determined, even though they've got video evidence of people looting and arson, that they're not gonna prosecute them.
+Most states have already determined, even though they've got video evidence of people looting and arson, that they're not going to prosecute them, but they'll prosecute the people from January 6th.

-Now again, we go back to a dual justice system.
+Now, again, we go back to a dual justice system.

-We've got to have a system of justice where it's equal justice uh under the law, that we apply justice equally, equal application of the laws of the land.
+We've got to have a system of justice where it's equal justice under the law, that we apply justice equally, equal application of the laws of the land.

-You don't just get to pick and choose, well, you were protesting for a reason I agree with, we won't we won't prosecute you, but we're gonna prosecute you because I don't like your politics.
+You don't just get to pick and choose, well, you were protesting for a reason I agree with.

-It's not good for anybody, and I don't want anybody in this audience ever getting caught up in in the madness that some people get caught up in.
+And I don't want anybody in this audience ever getting caught up in the madness that some people get caught up in.

 All right, I appreciate the call, Mark.